Big thanks to Bladium Sports and Fitness Club in Alameda for sponsoring our guide to kids soccer in the East Bay.

 Where to find soccer classes for kids in the East Bay

 The Lil’ Kickers soccer program is an award-winning child development program that uses soccer to help children ages 18 months to 12 years tackle important developmental milestones through age-appropriate and fun-filled activities.
 The program inspires kids to be active, strong, confident and well-balanced in order to unleash their awesome both on and off the field.
 Classes are 50-minutes and are led by highly trained, energetic coaches who engage kids and help maintain their enthusiasm by challenging and encouraging them to learn and accomplish new things – preparing them for school, play dates, team sports, and beyond.
 More than one million kids have participated in Lil’ Kickers across the country.

-Special offer: Try a FREE Lil’ Kicker Class
+Special offer: Try a FREE Lil’ Kickers Class

 Soccer Shots offers programs for kids 2-8, tailored to their developmental stage.
-Classes are for specific age windows and meet at locations like Ohlone Park, Codornices Park, Montclair Park, Lake Merritt, and more.
+Classes are for specific age windows and meet at locations like Cedar Rose Park, Montclair Park, Lake Merritt, and more.
 See if a Soccer Shots class is starting soon near you in Alameda County; find Soccer Shots classes in Contra Costa County

 Piedmont Recreation Department